a20351766/udo.1.4.0/docs/source/couchdb_tutorial.rst

 Edit the ``stateDatabase`` section of ``core.yaml``.
 Specify ``CouchDB`` as the ``stateDatabase`` and fill in the associated ``couchDBConfig`` properties.
-For more details on configuring CouchDB to work with fabric, refer `here <http://hyperledger-fabric.readthedocs.io/en/master/couchdb_as_state_database.html#couchdb-configuration>`__.
+For more details on configuring CouchDB to work with udo, refer `here <http://hyperledger-udo.readthedocs.io/en/master/couchdb_as_state_database.html#couchdb-configuration>`__.
 To view an example of a core.yaml file configured for CouchDB, examine the BYFN ``docker-compose-couch.yaml`` in the ``HyperLedger/fabric-samples/first-network`` directory.